NewbieTed/QuickFolds/_USERMANUAL.md

 ### How to use the software

+#### Login

+You are able to create accounts and sign in.
+This must be done before creating a new origami.

 #### Community board

 The community board is a place where user can see created origami, and can opt to create their own origmai.